emil14/solid/ocp.md

 }
 ```

-Now imagine that we have to add an ability not only count words in a file but also from a url.
-What shall we do?
+Now imagine if we have to add an ability to count words in a string from url

-Well, we could do something like this:

 ```go
 func countWords(file bool) int {